SachinSPanchal/Capstone-03-Mobile-Price-Range-Prediction/README.md

 # Mobile-Price-Range-Predictin

-In the competitive mobile phone market companies want to understand sales data of mobile phones and factors which drive the prices.
-The objective is to find out some relation between features of a mobile phone(eg:- RAM, Internal Memory, etc) and its selling price.
+ In the competitive mobile phone market companies want to understand sales data of mobile phones and factors which drive the prices. tive is to find out some relation between features of a mobile phone(eg:- RAM, Internal Memory, etc) and its selling price.
 In this problem, we do not have to predict the actual price but a price range indicating how high the price is.
-Data Description -
+# Data Description -
-Battery_power - Total energy a battery can store in one time measured in mAh Blue - Has bluetooth or not
+* Battery_power - Total energy a battery can store in one time measured in mAh
+* Blue - Has bluetooth or not
-Clock_speed - speed at which microprocessor executes instructions Dual_sim - Has dual sim support or not
+* Clock_speed - speed at which microprocessor executes instructions
+Dual_sim - Has dual sim support or not
 Fc - Front Camera mega pixels
 Four_g - Has 4G or not